WE ARE RE-BUILDING THIS CORNER THROUGH ART & CULTURE

 This art and architecture collaboration will transform abandoned buildings and empty lots into an Islamic Riad: communal housing surrounding an elaborate and beautifully designed courtyard.
 Rather than demonizing Muslims and immigrants as a threat to American culture and safety, this project instead looks at how we can adopt elements of Islamic and African Culture to solve American problems.

-Our partners in Morocco felt that many US problems stem from an architecture that creates social isolation.
+The think tank in Morocco felt that many US problems stem from an Architecture that creates social isolation.
 They observed that the American dream of the single-family home meant that neighbors are separated from each other.
 In contrast, they said, Moroccan architecture creates community.
-“You need to make your architecture more like ours – a riad.”

-By selecting businesses that serve the needs of the North End, and residents interested in preserving the North End’s history as a Black creative district, we hope this can be a center for a growing neighborhood - of homegrown Detroiters.
+The project will create 8 units of affordable - and beautiful - housing and 6 businesses.
+By selecting businesses that serve the needs of the North End, and residents interested in preserving the North End’s history as a Black creative corridor, we hope this can be a positive contribution to a growing neighborhood.